tintinweb/vscode-inline-bookmarks/README.md

 Code navigation for inline bookmarks made easy.

+* Specify words inside your documents that are highlighted as bookmarks in the IDE.
+* Easily navigate to bookmarks from the **Inline Bookmarks View** added to the Explorer Panel.

-Other extensions only allow you to specify bookmarks within your IDE.
-With Inline Bookmarks you can specify trigger words within your documents that are automatically turned into VSCode Bookmarks.
-They will show up with a customizable gutter icon next to the code lines and trigger words will be highlighted as well.
-An **Inline Bookmarks** View in the Explorer Pane helps you keep track of all your bookmarks.
-Navigating to the bookmark is as easy as clicking on an item in the view.
+Other extensions allow you to set bookmarks with some clicks in the IDE.
+With Inline Bookmarks you specify custom trigger words inside your documents that are automatically turned into VSCode Bookmarks.
+They will show up with a customizable gutter icon next to the code lines and are highlighted within the code.
+Decorations can be customized.
+An **Inline Bookmarks** View in the Explorer Panel helps you keep track of all your bookmarks.
+Navigating to the bookmark location is as easy as clicking on an item in the view.

-It's really useful to keep track of development notes and todos as well as log analysis, auditing and review purposes.
-Since bookmarks are mainly stored in your documents you can easily share your notes with others.
+The extension can be used to keep track of development notes and todo's, for document review, as well as log analysis and auditing purposes.
+Since bookmarks are stored with your documents you can easily share your notes and bookmarks with others.

 ## Tour